 On this expedition, you’ll backpack through towering trees in Yosemite, the place John Muir called nature’s temple, swim in alpine lakes and sleep under countless stars.

-This 8 day all-male identified course, will give you the opportunity to develop your leadership, learn outdoor skills and challenge yourself.
-It’s a great start to step into wilderness travel.
+This 8 day all-male identified course, will give you the opportunity to develop your leadership, learn outdoor skills and challenge yourself — it’s a great first step into wilderness travel.

-A single gendered course allows the group to focus on positive risk taking, working through conflict and communicating about emotions in a peer group at the same developmental stage.
+A single gendered course allows the group to focus on positive risk taking, work through conflict and communicating about emotions in a peer group at the same developmental stage.